noschinl/cyp/README.md

 ```
 Proof
 ```
 and a list of equations, like for an equational proof.
+The induction hypothesis may now also be given as reason (`(by IH)`).
 Again, the proof is concluded by:
 ```
 QED
 ```